cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/create.md

 This property indicates the language that the organizer data is originally entered in.
 Every translatable property on the organizer, like `name` or `description`, will need to have at least a value in this language.

-Note that the `mainLanguage` is not strictly the same as the language that is spoken at the event, but in most cases it is.

 Possible values are `nl`, `fr`, `en` or `de`.

-Example for an event entered originally in French:
+Example for an organizer entered originally in French:

 ```json
 {